mapthefuture/Backend/README.md

 ```
 {
-  error: "You must enter a valid rating (1 - 5)"
+  "error": "You must enter a valid rating (1 - 5)"
 }
 ```